Andy4495/TI_Platform_Cores_For_Arduino/README.md

 ### MSP432 Support

-GitHub user [ndroid][75] created MSP432 board package version [5.29.4][74] based on the Energia version 5.29.1 board package.
-5.29.4 adds support for the MSP432P4111 LaunchPad and fixes several issues with the board package as described in the [change log][79].
+GitHub user [ndroid][75] has created updated [MSP432 board packages][74] based on the Energia version 5.29.1 board package.
+These updated packages add support for the MSP432P4111 LaunchPad and fix several issues with the board package as described in the [change log][79].

+Later versions of Energia include support for multi-tasking for MSP432 boards based on [TI-RTOS][82].
+The MSP432 board package for Arduino continues to support multi-tasking, which can be accessed by using the methods demonstrated in the [Energia-MultiTasking][28] examples or through the [Galaxia library][83] created by [Rei Vilo][84].

 #### Details on MSP432 Board Packages 5.29.1 and 5.29.2 Created by Andy4495